PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_matsui.md

 The code is commented, but the comments are sometimes too sparse for me to understand what is happening, but I'm able to get a general understanding.

 The plots are well-labelled and answer the questions being asked.
 However, many of the tables displayed could benefit from using `kagle` instead of just being displayed in raw R output form and the headers could be renamed to make sense to outside readers.
 Additionally, I'm not sure if spitting out model summaries from R is the best way of showing them to people.
 There could be some nice looking tables or visualizations that could be made instead, especially when a more general audience is interested in the results rather than someone who knows more about statistics.

+# Team 6

+I'm not sure where exactly to find the `makefile.R`, but I found one in the folder called 'Lisha', so the feedback is based off of this folder.
+In the makefile, the path names are not correct, so it doesn't run.
+The code is commented well, has good style, and I understand what's happening, but I don't know where to find the other questions.
+Also, I would have removed the word 'tsingtao' from the word count, since that's the account that's being used and doesn't really tell us anything.

+The plot and table are both labelled well so I can understand what they represent without additional explanation needed.

+You do a good job with breaking up the project into different parts in a logical manner, making it easier to understand the process.

+# General

+In all teams, the `check_packages()` function doesn't have brackets in the if statement, forcing my computer to reinstall packages that I already have.